skip to main content

 Thesis: Window mean-payoff in turn-based stochastic games

-Relevant courses: Logic, automata, and games; Automata, verification, and infinite games; Descriptive complexity; Computational complexity; Algebra and computation; Algebraic automata theory
+Relevant courses: Automata, verification, and infinite games; Descriptive complexity; Probability; Algebraic automata theory; Computational complexity; Algebra and computation; Online algorithms

 Bachelor of Science (Research) with major in Mathematics, July 2020